Kim • Owner & Herbal Artist

 Tell me about your business.

 I’m super excited to have started my own herbal product line this October!
-Premye Herbals is my small line of custom formulated and hand-blended herbal teas and cigarettes.
+Premye Herbals is my small line of custom formulated and hand-blended herbal teas.
 I’m studying to be a community herbalist as a long-term goal, so I started Premye as a way to offer up small and simple items to help people relax and feel better.
 It’s pretty cool that a simple thing like making and drinking a cup of tea can be an act of self-care.
 You can find me @Premye on Instagram or at my website.